ikemikekpeazu/ikemikekpeazu/README.md

 ## Hi there 👋

-My name is Ikem Ikekpeazu, I'm a CS student at Columbia, and I'm an aspiring iOS Engineer.
+My name is Ikem Ikekpeazu, I'm a Senior at Columbia studying CS, and I'm an aspiring iOS Engineer.

 ### 🛠 Tech Stack & Tools
 * **Languages:** Swift